Before you start

 In the Widget Setup Area you will set up and define how to visualize the dataset.
 Any changes to this section will be displayed on the live preview screen to the right.

 This area is broken into two sections: Build and Fine-tune.
+We'll explain the Build section here.
+Fine-tune is simply a shortcut to the number formatting menu.

 This section is unique for each visualization.
 We’ll cover all options below: